bmait101/bmait-website/content/authors/bmm/_index.md

 highlight_name: false
 ---

-I am a Wisconsin Water Resources Science-Policy Postdoctoral Fellow co-appointed between the [University of Wisconsin-Madison's](https://www.wisc.edu/) [Aquatic Sciences Center](https://aqua.wisc.edu/) and the [Wisconsin Department of Natural Resources](https://dnr.wisconsin.gov/).
-I completed three postgraduate degrees in ecology (BS, MSc, PhD) from universities in the USA and Canada.
-I work as both a pure and an applied ecologist and I am particularly keen on working at the interface between the two disciplines.

-My mission is to advance the science and practice of conserving freshwater ecosystems.
-As an ecologist, I study the structure and function of freshwater ecosystems in response to environmental change.
-My aim is to integrate science-based approaches with on-the-ground management decisions.
-I also actively engage in science communication and community science efforts.
+I am a quantitative ecologist who uses field studies, statistical techniques, and biochemical tracers to understand ecological systems, then applies that knowledge to conservation practice.
+My mission is to advance the science and practice of conserving freshwater ecosystems, so I also actively engage in science communication and community outreach efforts.

-For more information, view my {{% staticref "uploads/cv.pdf" %}}CV{{% /staticref %}} or [publication list](https://scholar.google.ca/citations?user=tGn-FzAAAAAJ&hl=en).
+I am currently a Wisconsin Water Resources Science-Policy Postdoctoral Fellow at the [University of Wisconsin-Madison's](https://www.wisc.edu/) [Aquatic Sciences Center](https://aqua.wisc.edu/) and [Wisconsin Department of Natural Resources Fisheries Bureau](https://dnr.wisconsin.gov/).